HeadphoneCairn/Roudi/README.md

 > You'll see that an A4 is played on channel 1 at velocity 76.
 > This is routed to two output channels: 3 and 4.
 This is because a MULTI is being used in layer mode.
 > The velocity mapping being used is not linear as the output velocities are 80.
-> You can also see that the note sent to channel 4 is transposed an octave up.
+> You can also see that the note sent to channel 4 is transposed up an octave.
 > The note offs have their own velocity, the release velocity.
 This is atypical since most keyboards do not measure this value.
 >
 > After the played note, a control change message #7 with value 84 is sent to both output channels.
 > CC#7 by default controls the volume of a connected device.
 If the devices on channel 3 and 4 support this CC, they'll change their volume.

 You can scroll through the messages using **up** and **down**.
-Note that due to memory limitations, it is impossible to store a huge number of messages.
 Every time you switch away from this page, the buffer is cleared.

 System exclusive is currently not displayed.